-The nature and location of loss-absorbing capacity can be relevant to resolution strategies.
+The nature and location of loss-absorbing resources can be relevant to resolution strategies.
 In particular, authorities should assess whether:

-- (i) adequate loss-absorbing capacity will be available at material legal entities within the insurer to implement their preferred resolution strategy (including whether loss-absorbing capacity is fully fungible and transferable within the group or restricted solely to a specific legal entity); - (ii) the holders of the loss-absorbing capacity can credibly absorb the loss; - (iii) allocation of loss is consistent with the creditor hierarchy and will not give rise to material risk of successful legal challenge or valid compensation claims.
+- (ii) the holders of the loss-absorbing resources can credibly absorb the loss; and - (iii) the allocation of loss is consistent with the creditor hierarchy and will not give rise to material risk of successful legal challenge or valid compensation claims.

-7. Funding and liquidity
+3.7 Funding and liquidity